 Practically, this isn’t some magical shortcut that brings files back from the dead, but a command to undo your last action.
 In Windows from Build 19041/Version 2004 onward, Microsoft decided to present it as a file-saving solution.
 If you right-click on a blank spot of the Windows Explorer window from where you deleted a file, you’ll see the option to Undo Delete on the menu that pops up.

-Bring Back Hidden Files and Fix Garbled Filesystems on Windows 10
+Method 3: Bring Back Missing Files on Windows 10 Using CMD

 Sometimes you may not lose your files because of a deletion, but instead, lose access to them.
 A virus infection, a filesystem corruption, or some other problem can render them invisible or inaccessible.
 Depending on the type of problem, two command-line tools might help you regain access to your files: chkdsk and attrib.